wilsonmar/wilsonmar.github.io/_posts/2016-04-14-tfs-vs-github.md

 AMong <a target="_blank" href="http://vsalmvm.azurewebsites.net/almvm-faq/">Visual Studio ALM virtual machines</a> VHD
 avaialble 10 days at a time.

-Azure Active Directory (AAD) Authentication Plug-in for SonarQube The AAD OAuth2 provider for SonarQube, created by Hosam Kamel and Jean-Marc Prieur (product owner), enables AAD users to automatically be sign up and authenticated on a SonarQube server.
+Azure Active Directory (AAD/Entra) Authentication Plug-in for SonarQube The AAD/Entra OAuth2 provider for SonarQube, created by Hosam Kamel and Jean-Marc Prieur (product owner), enables AAD users to automatically be sign up and authenticated on a SonarQube server.

 ## TailSpin